gdelataillade/alarm/README.md

 loopAudio |   `bool`     | If true, audio will repeat indefinitely until alarm is stopped. vibrate |   `bool`     | If true, device will vibrate indefinitely until alarm is stopped.
 If [loopAudio] is set to false, vibrations will stop when audio ends. volume |   `double`     | Sets system volume level (0.0 to 1.0) at [dateTime]; reverts on alarm stop.
-Defaults to current volume if null. when alarm is stopped. fadeDuration |   `double`     | Duration, in seconds, over which to fade the alarm volume.
-Set to 0.0 by default, which means no fade. notificationTitle |   `String`     | The title of the notification triggered when alarm rings if app is on background. notificationBody | `String` | The body of the notification. enableNotificationOnKill |   `bool`     | Whether to show a notification when application is killed to warn the user that the alarm he set may not ring.
+Defaults to current volume if null. fadeDuration |   `double`     | Duration, in seconds, over which to fade the alarm volume.
+Set to 0.0 by default, which means no fade. notificationTitle |   `String`     | The title of the notification triggered when alarm rings. notificationBody | `String` | The body of the notification. enableNotificationOnKill |   `bool`     | Whether to show a notification when application is killed to warn the user that the alarm he set may not ring.
 Enabled by default. androidFullScreenIntent |   `bool`     | Whether to turn screen on when android alarm notification is triggered.
 Enabled by default.

+Note that if `notificationTitle` and `notificationBody` are both empty, iOS will not show the notification and Android will show an empty notification.

 If you enabled `enableNotificationOnKill`, you can chose your own notification title and body by using this method before setting your alarms:
 ```Dart